SuperOfficeDocs/superoffice-docs/docs/api/netserver/what-is-netserver.md

 ---
 # This basic template provides core metadata fields for Markdown articles on docs.superoffice.com.
 uid: what_is_netserver
-# Mandatory fields.
-title: What is Netserver       # (Required) Very important for SEO.
-Intent in a unique string of 43-59 chars including spaces.
+title: What is Netserver
-description: What is NetServer # (Required) Important for SEO.
-Recommended character length is 115-145 characters including spaces.
+description: What is NetServer
+author: AnthonyYates
-author: AnthonyYates             # Your GitHub alias. so.date: 07.28.2006
+so.date: 07.28.2006
 keywords:
-so.topic: article             # article, howto, reference, concept, guide
+so.topic: article

-# Optional fields.
-Don't forget to remove # if you need a field.
-so.envir: cloud           # cloud or onsite
+so.envir: cloud
-so.client: online               # online, web, win, pocket, or mobile
+so.client: online
 ---

 # What is NetServer